seL4/docs/Hardware/jetsontk1.md

 Warning: This flashing procedure is for the Jetson TK1 by NVIDIA.
 There is another TK1 board called the TK1-SOM by Colorado Engineering which requires a different flashing procedure.
-Please be sure you're following these instructions if you are truly trying to flash a '''Jetson''' and not the '''TK1-SOM'''.
+Please be sure you're following these instructions if you are truly trying to flash a **Jetson** and not the **TK1-SOM**.
 If you are trying to flash a TK1-SOM, please [use the procedure described here instead](https://wiki.sel4.systems/Hardware/CEI_TK1_SOM#U-Boot).